Incident DetailsCause of Death:

 As Custody Officer Orem returned to the area where the inmates were working, he was struck about his head with a heavy piece of iron and beaten nearly unconscious.

-He was able to return to work performing light duties after six weeks, but developed a worsening paralytic condition about a month before he died on his 41st birthday.
+He was able to return to work performing light duties after six weeks, but developed a worsening paralytic condition about a month before he died at home on his 41st birthday.

-Both inmates, who had been transferred to the Indiana State Prison in Michigan City after the escape attempt, were charged with first-degree murder.
+After their escape attempt, they were transferred to the Indiana State Prison in Michigan City where they were charged with first-degree murder.